oehf/ipf/platform-camel/ihe/fhir/dstu2/pixpdq/src/site/markdown/iti78.md

-## `pdqm-iti78` component
+## `pdqm-iti78` component (DSTU2)

-The pdqm-iti78 component provides interfaces for actors of the *Patient Demographics Query for Mobile* IHE transaction (ITI-78), which is described in the [Patient Demographics Query for Mobile (PDQm) Supplement](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PDQm.pdf).
+The pdqm-iti78 component provides interfaces for actors of the *Patient Demographics Query for Mobile* IHE transaction (ITI-78).

-Note that this implementation is a *projection* of what PDQm could look like once it has been ported to FHIR DSTU2.
+Note that this component implements the 2016/2017 version of this profile.

 ### Actors

 The transaction defines the following actors: